hansonlam1/cdn-options/README.md

 The script accepts parameters to set:
 - the minimum and maximum days to expiry
-- the range of strike prices to evaluate; based on how far the strike price is away from the last traded stock price
+- the range of strike prices to evaluate; as a percentage of the last closing price
+- the stock symbol

+# To Do

+- Need to calculate the date range
+- Need to parse the option chain
+- Need to calculate the annualized return (likely a function called by the dataframe)